-After bowing out of production in 2012, the Fisker Karma extended-range electric sedan, whose design really was too good to waste, was revived last year by the new company Karma, which rebadged the stylish sedan a Revero.
+After bowing out of production in 2012, the Fisker Karma extended-range electric sedan, whose design really was too good to waste, was revived for 2017 by the new company Karma, which rebadged the stylish sedan a Revero.

-Karma is a new electric car brand from Chinese parts supplier Wanxiang.
-After Wanxiang bought the rights to the Fisker Karma in 2014, Karma set about implementing numerous updates to turn the sedan into a Revero, including moving production to a new plant in Moreno Valley, California.
+Karma is a new EV brand from Chinese parts supplier Wanxiang.
+After Wanxiang bought the rights to Fisker's sedan in 2014, Karma set about implementing numerous updates to transform the car into the Revero, including moving production to a new plant in Moreno Valley, California.
 (The old Fisker Karma was built in Finland.)

 What Karma didn’t do was implement any visual updates to really distinguish the Revero from the failed Fisker version.
 Now it appears Karma is out to rectify the issue.

-The company has been spotted testing concealed Revero prototypes, suggesting that an update is in the works.
-We can expect the usual tweaks to the lights and fascias at both ends.
-The interior should also be revamped, though the cramped feeling will probably be there until Karma introduces a redesigned model.
+The company has been spotted testing camouflaged prototypes, with the latest shots revealing more detail than ever.
+We can expect the usual tweaks to the lights and fascias at both ends, and the interior should also receive a revamp, though the cramped feeling will probably remain until Karma introduces a redesigned model.

-Karma also didn't do much to the powertrain when developing the Revero.
-It’s still the Chevrolet Volt-derived extended-range electric setup where a 2.0-liter inline-4 sourced from General Motors is used to charge up the car’s 21.4-kilowatt-hour battery when running low.
+Karma didn't do much to the powertrain when developing the Revero.
+It’s still the Chevrolet Volt-derived extended-range electric setup where a 2.0-liter inline-4 sourced from General Motors is used to charge the car’s 21.4-kilowatt-hour battery when it starts running low.
 Unlike the Volt, though, the Revero’s battery powers two electric motors delivering a combined output of approximately 403 horsepower.

-Look for the updated Karma Revero should commence late in 2019, meaning we should see the the car arrive as a 2020 model.
+Sales of the updated Karma Revero should commence late in 2019, meaning we should see the the car arrive as a 2020 model.